 Dietary supplements are usually used to improve health.
 However, that does not mean that you should take any supplement available to you, or any amount.
-There are also many different types of supplements that you can use at Good Samaritan HS.
 Thus, it can be a bit confusing to determine the right ones for you.
 Some of the frequently asked questions about dietary supplements are answered below.

 What Is a Dietary Supplement?

 Dietary supplements are products that contain vitamins, amino acids, herbs, enzymes, minerals, proteins, or any other nutritional ingredients.
 The products can be in the form of capsules, pills, tablets, or liquids.
 They are generally used to supplement diets and should not be considered as a replacement for food.